 At Renault, we strive to make your life better and easier.
 For decades now, we have been working to offer vehicles that provide greater efficiency and cause less pollution.

-We’re committed to reducing the environmental impact of our vehicles and our groundbreaking Zero Emissions (whilst driving) Z.E. technology has propelled Renault to be electric vehicle pioneers in sustainable mobility.
+We’re committed to reducing the environmental impact of our vehicles and our groundbreaking Zero Emissions (whilst driving) E-Tech technology has propelled Renault to be electric vehicle pioneers in sustainable mobility.

 Regulations are changing and we play a role in these changes.
 It begins with taking into account the new Worldwide Harmonised Light Vehicle Test Procedure (WLTP) for personal cars and light commercial vehicles.
 This new protocol enables consumers to access fuel consumption and pollutant emission data that reflects the everyday use of their vehicle with much more accuracy.

 Understanding the changes in regulations